 What I saw was this (photo taken by squeezing the lens through metal grille gate).

 It didn’t appear like I’d missed much.
 The wooden cross that was displayed wasn’t the real thing anyway.
 The real cross was said to be encased within the wooden cross to prevent vandalism.
 Some said that even the one inside might be a replica.
 Hmmm.

-We continued our late afternoon walk to Fort San Pedro (P30 admission).
+We continued our late afternoon walk to Fort San Pedro (P30 admission) – see map location.
 What can I say?
 It is probably the smallest, shortest and most unimpressive fort I’ve seen in my life.